-employee ID number you can visit www.ubalt.edu/getmynetid to look up your netID and set your password.
+Your NetID is your access to campus technology.
+This account is created after you are hired.
+Once you have your employee ID number you can visit www.ubalt.edu/getmynetid to look up your netID and set your password.

-The MyUB Portal gets you into email, online storage drives, timesheet, and personal information as well as HR and university announcements.
-Portal is also where you access the My Faculty Center, which allows you to view your course schedule, class rosters, and to post student grades.
+Portal is also where you access the My Faculty Center, where you view your course schedule, class rosters, and post student grades.
 More detailed instructions are available on the Records and Registration page.

 Technology lending provides an option to borrow technology for personal use or to arrange borrowing for student assignments.
 Visit the Equipment Delivery and Loans page to request technology/AV or to get technology training and support.
 You can also arrange to have equipment reserved for students working on assignments through the Technology for Students program.